-The Battle of El Alamein was the most important battle of the North African conflict between German and Italy and the British Empire.
-The battle, which was in reality, a series of battles, has entered military legend and it is one of the best-known battles of WWII.
-The battle was involved some of the most famous generals of the war, including Bernard Montgomery and Erwin Rommel.
+The Battles of El Alamein were the most important battles of the North African conflict.
+The German and British armies were led two of their most capable commanders, Erwin Romel and Bernard Law Montgomery.
+The battle, which was, in reality, a series of battles and has entered military legend.
+It is one of the best-known battles of WWII and considered an important turning point for the Allies.
 The battle was a turning point in the war.
 It was the first time that the western allies had decisively defeated the Germans on the battlefield and allowed them to clear the German and Italians out of North Africa and ultimately to invade Italy.
 Why did the Germans fail at El Alamein?
 The Germans and Italian were doomed because that lacked a sufficient number of troops, relied on inadequate supplies, and had unrealistic objectives.

-After this victory, he and Hitler beliezed that they had an opportunity to seize Egypt from the British and close the Suez Canal to Britian.
+After this victory, he and Hitler believed that they had an opportunity to seize Egypt from the British and close the Suez Canal to Britain.
 This would have disrupted trade and supply links between Britain and her Empire and greatly weakened its war efforts.
 Rommel embarked on the all-out invasion of Egypt.
 He commanded a joint Italian and German army.
-Because of the terrain his army was motorized and the invasion was spearhead by tanks or panzers.
-The British 8th army was forced to retreat into north western Egypt.
+Because of the terrain, his army was motorized and the invasion was spearhead by tanks or panzers.
+The British 8th army was forced to retreat into northwestern Egypt.
 Here they waited for what they saw as the inevitable attack from Rommel and his Afrika Korps.